4 Challenges for Connected Cars in Practice

 We cannot predict the further course of the global Covid-19 pandemic.
 But we can say, looking at the last two years, that the growth of digital services has increased massively.
 Where direct, physical exchange is not possible, these services take its place.
 Content providers, network operators, Internet Exchanges and, increasingly, individual companies that were not previously part of the tech sector are working to provide the infrastructure for these services not only to people in digitally developed centers, but also in previously less well-served regions.
 The guiding principles are the basic needs of our digital age: Flexibility, security and speed.

-10 Reasons to peer: 10.
-Peering is a quality seal
+10. Peering is a Quality Seal

 This is the final article in our “reasons to peer” series, and it is dedicated to the non-technical benefit of peering – how it can be used as a quality seal to grow your business.